Semiparametric Triple Difference Estimators: Introduction

-From the identification point of view, we contribute to the triple difference literature by formalizing outcome regression and weighting methods to identify the ATT for both panel data (a.k.a. repeated outcomes) and repeated cross-sectional data settings.
-In the repeated cross-sections setting, we avoid the assumption of \emph{no compositional changes}, i.e., the assumption that the composition of the units is time-invariant.
-Note that such an assumption requires us to sample observations from the same population, which is unrealistic in most scenarios \citep{hong2013measuring, sant2025difference}.
+From the identification point of view, we contribute to the triple difference literature by (i) formalizing the outcome regression-based identification for the repeated cross-sections setting (described in \Cref{sec:setup}); and (ii) establishing weighting methods to identify the ATT, which were missing in the literature, for both panel data (also known as repeated outcomes) and repeated cross-sections settings.
+In the repeated cross-sections setting, we avoid the widely adopted assumption of \emph{no compositional changes}, i.e., the assumption that the composition of the units is time-invariant.
+Such an assumption requires us to sample observations from the same population, which is unrealistic in most scenarios \citep{hong2013measuring, sant2025difference}.
 We show that this assumption, although commonly made in the literature, is not required for identification.
-We discuss the implications of \emph{no compositional changes} assumption and how it simplifies the estimation process by rendering the problem setting mathematically almost equivalent to that of the panel data, which is perhaps the reason for its wide adoption in the literature.

-From the estimation perspective, we develop semiparametric estimators for the triple difference framework.
-In both panel data and repeated cross-sections settings, we derive influence function-based estimators for the causal parameter of interest, and study the robustness properties of these estimators.
-Specifically, we demonstrate that they are doubly robust, in the sense that they remain asymptotically unbiased as long as either the estimator for outcome regression or the one for treatment assignment is correctly specified, but not necessarily both.
-When repeated cross-sectional data is available, we propose estimators for when compositional changes assumption holds as well as when it is violated.
-Here too, we discuss the implications of this assumption in terms of robustness properties that we can achieve for our estimators.
+From the estimation point of view, we develop semiparametric estimators for the triple difference framework in both panel data and repeated cross-sections settings.
+We derive influence function-based estimators that attain the semiparametric efficiency bound.
+We demonstrate that they are doubly robust, in the sense that they remain consistent as long as either the estimator for outcome regression or the one for treatment assignment is consistent, but not necessarily both.
+Furthermore, we characterize the conditions under which our proposed estimators are $\sqrt{n}$-consistent and asymptotically normal even if the nuisance function estimators do not converge at $\sqrt{n}$ rate.
+In the repeated cross-sections setting, we propose estimators for when compositional changes assumption holds as well as when it is violated.
+Additionally, we discuss the implications of this assumption in terms of the robustness properties that our estimators can guarantee.